-Details of the amounts paid to the external auditor for non-audit services performed during the year are set out in the Report of the Directors in the Ansell 2018 Annual Report, found at www.ansell.com.
+Details of the amounts paid to the external auditor for non-audit services performed during the year are set out in the Report of the Directors in the Ansell 2019 Annual Report found on the Company's website at www.ansell.com.

 The Board is satisfied based on advice from the Audit and Compliance Committee that the provision of these non-audit services was not in conflict with the role of the external auditor or its independence.
-The Company's external auditor has also confirmed its independence to the Directors in accordance with applicable laws and standards as set out in the Report of the Directors, found in the Ansell 2018 Annual Report.
+The Company's external auditor has also confirmed its independence to the Directors in accordance with applicable laws and standards as set out in the Report of the Directors, found in the Ansell 2019 Annual Report.